rgmejiagroup/HaciendaOps/docs/tutorials/update-task.md

      json-server -w hfg-db.json

 2. Open the Postman app on your computer.
 3. Create the task you want to add, using the existing formatting from the task list.
-For a list of the tasks currently available in the to-do list, create a new request with the following values:
+For a list of the tasks currently recorded, create a new request with the following values:
-    * **METHOD**: POST
+    * **METHOD**: GET
     * **URL**: `{{base_url}}/task`
     * **Header**: `Content-Type: application/json`
     * **Request Body**: